jasonklarsen/jasonklarsen.github.io/_posts/2013-11-02-using_sbt_jasmine_with_heroku.md

 categories: blog resonance
 ---

-One quick pro-tip for those who are using a SBT plugin as a [project dependency][projdep] on [Heroku][heroku] and run into a problem like this:
+One quick pro-tip for those who are using a sbt plugin as a [project dependency][projdep] on [Heroku][heroku] and run into a problem like this:

 ```text
 Initialized empty Git repository in /tmp/build_fa31e5a8-c0d8-4f29-b45a-c1ea4dbf3e0f/.sbt_home/.sbt/0.13/staging/e8a2b2d1a8bd62bf8e10/sbt-jasmine-plugin/.git/